IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 The settings basically switches around the [types of DNS Record](https://en.wikipedia.org/wiki/List_of_DNS_record_types).
 The one we want generally is  `ANY`, because it lists the DNS Records of  `ANY ` type.
-(It can be incomplete though, so check through the others if  `ANY` yields nothing useful.)
+(It can be incomplete though, so check through the others if  `ANY` yields nothing useful :D)

 ![](5.png)

-We see "user=lionelcxy contact=lionelcheng@protonmail.com".
-Evidently we want to OSINT this person.  `lionelcxy` is a username this person uses (since it is given in `user=lionelcxy`) and so is likely to be his preferred username, while `lionelcheng@protonmail.com` is his email.
+We see "user=lionelcxy contact=lionelcheng@protonmail.com" :O
+Let's OSINT this person.  `lionelcxy` is a username this person uses (since it is given in `user=lionelcxy`) and so is likely to be his preferred username, while `lionelcheng@protonmail.com` is his email.